charliewilco/thunder/README.md

 ## Contributing

 First off, you're awesome for wanting to contribute.
-Second, please a take a second to go over a few things to make this process simpler for everyone.
+Second, please take a second to go over a few things to make this process simpler for everyone.
 Third, you're awesome.

 ### Pull Requests
 - [Fork](https://github.com/charlespeters/thunder#fork-destination-box) this repo.
 - Push to your fork and submit a pull request.
-- Please provide a short explanation of why you made the changes you made and
+- Please provide a short explanation of why you made the changes you made.

 ### Issues
 **Reduced test cases are required**.
 All bug reports and problem issues require a reduced test case.
 See [CSS Tricks - Reduced Test Cases](http://css-tricks.com/reduced-test-cases/) on why they _"are the absolute, ... number one way to troubleshoot bugs."_ Reduced test cases help you identify the issue at hand and understand your own code.
 On our side, they greatly reduce the amount of time spent resolving the issue.